Programmerchriz/viek-client-management/README.md

 The debugging approach was to inspect the complete project, reproduce the failures, trace the frontend/backend data flow, fix the root causes, and test both successful and failed requests.

 The remaining limitations are related to the simplified demo authentication model.
-It is suitable for the assessment but is not production-ready.
+It is suitable for the assessment but not for production.